Skip to contents

 ses = "r")

-## Bootstrapped results contain extreme results (i.e., no overlap), caution advised interpreting the with confidence intervals.
+## Bootstrapped results contain extreme results (i.e., no overlap), caution advised interpreting confidence intervals.

 ## estimate bias SE lower.ci upper.ci conf.level boot_ci